Teaching Responsibilities, Language Coordination, and Mentoring

 The University of Pennsylvania has a rigorous language requirement for all undergraduates, regardless of their major.
 Every student must take 4 semesters of a language or the equivalent.
 In addition, students take an oral proficiency interview as well as proficiency examinations in the other skills and a grammar exam in order to complete the requirement.
 For this reason, it is essential that our graduate students learn how to administer oral proficiency interviews.
 Every year, at the end of September or beginning of October, a weekend-long intensive training session is held; participation is mandatory for our beginning teaching assistants.
 Teaching assistants hold weekly office hours during the academic year, and participate in the administration and grading of the Departmental proficiency examination (biannually).

-The Department runs an on-going professional development program.
-Topics include: preparing your c.v., writing and presenting scholarly papers, publishing articles, preparing a teaching portfolio, analysis of job descriptions and the job market, and mock interviews.
+The graduate curriculum includes a thorough professional development program, covering topics such as: preparing a c.v., writing and presenting scholarly papers, publishing articles, preparing a teaching portfolio, analysis of job descriptions and the job market, and mock interviews.
 The Department pledges to help students subsidize travel to one scholarly conference per year, provided the student is presenting a paper.
 Funding is available from GAPSA, SASgov, the Dean, and the Department.
 Application must be made several weeks before travel.
 No reimbursements can be made after the fact.